 – Narrated by

-rockstars actors of Kholat, Stasis, Dust: An Elysian Tail, Strike Vector and Deadstar
+rockstars actors of Bloodwash, Kholat, Stasis, Dust: An Elysian Tail, Ancestors Legacy and Strike Vector

 – Original soundtrack featuring epic orchestral music, melodic instrumental rock, outlandish ambient and shamisen dance electro

 – Atmospheric open-ended locations open for exploration, each with its own mood and color scheme